Tips to Stay Warm During Your Winter Colorado Elopement

 WINTER BOOTS AND SOCKS

-I don’t know about you, but my toes are always the first thing to freeze when I’m in the cold.
-I know you really want to wear those cute booties that you found but please bring a pair of warm socks and snow boots along as well.
+We don’t know about you, but our toes are always the first thing to freeze when we’re in the cold.
+We know you really want to wear those cute booties that you found but please bring a pair of warm socks and snow boots along as well.
 Many times to get those epic Colorado wedding shots with you and the mountains we often have to tromp through a little bit of snow and snow boots are much more practical for that.
 So wear your cute booties for the exchange of vows and a few pics, then swap them out for snow boots so we can go on an adventure and get some epic pictures.

 HAND AND FOOT WARMERS

-I know it sounds cliche, but those little packets that provide hours upon hours of warmth really can save the day!
+We know it sounds cliche, but those little packets that provide hours upon hours of warmth really can save the day!
 If you can wear foot warmers in your shoes, go for it.
-I also suggest breaking open a pair of hand warmers before we start and sticking them in the pockets of your coat so you can warm up your fingers in between shots.
-And, if you are a cold-blooded lizzard like me and can never seem to be warm enough, open another pack of toe warmers (because they have the sticky side) and stick those babies somewhere on the inside of your dress against your back (as close to your spine as possible).
+We also suggest breaking open a pair of hand warmers before we start and sticking them in the pockets of your coat so you can warm up your fingers in between shots.
+And, if you are a cold-blooded lizzard and can never seem to be warm enough, open another pack of toe warmers (because they have the sticky side) and stick those babies somewhere on the inside of your clothes against your back (as close to your spine as possible).
 If you can keep your back warm, it warms the rest of your core and keeps your temperature up.

 BRING A COZY BLANKET OR QUILT

-There’s nothing more romantic after you and your new husband exchange your vows than exploring the mountains around you, cozying up in a blanket and taking in the view.
-I am a total fan-girl of cute winter blankets and will say yes 100% of the time to bringing them along for pictures – come on, who doesn’t want an excuse to get even warmer with your new hubby?!
+There’s nothing more romantic after you and your new spouse exchange your vows than exploring the mountains around you, cozying up in a blanket and taking in the view.
+We are total fan-girls of cute winter blankets and will say yes 100% of the time to bringing them along for pictures – come on, who doesn’t want an excuse to get even warmer with your new spouse?!